Tuesday, September 24, 2024

 As part of my transition to the Jacksonville area, my ongoing cancer treatment is going to be done at Mayo Clinic.
 I've already met with my new oncologist and plan to see him shortly after we get down there.

-Here's to save travels and new adventures in Florida!
+Here's to safe travels and new adventures in Florida!

 Sunday, January 15, 2023